timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER II-GENERAL POWERS AND DUTIES/Part D-Primary Health Care/subpart i-health centers.md

 * #### (2) Grants
   * #### (A) In general
-    * In carrying out the programs described in paragraph (1), the Director may award grants under subsections (e), (f), and (g) to expand access to, coordinate, and improve the quality of essential health care services, and enhance the delivery of health care, in rural areas.
+    * In carrying out the programs described in paragraph (1), the Director may award grants under subsections (e), (f), and (g) to expand access to, coordinate, and improve the quality of basic health care services, and enhance the delivery of health care, in rural areas.

   * #### (B) Types of grants
-    * The Director may award the grants—
+    * The Director may award the grants to—

-      * (i) to promote expanded delivery of health care services in rural areas under subsection (e);
+      * (i) promote expanded delivery of health care services in rural areas under subsection (e);

-      * (ii) to provide for the planning and implementation of integrated health care networks in rural areas under subsection (f); and
+      * (ii) provide for the planning and implementation of integrated health care networks in rural areas under subsection (f); and

-      * (iii) to provide for the planning and implementation of small health care provider quality improvement activities under subsection (g).
+      * (iii) provide for the planning and implementation of small health care provider quality improvement activities under subsection (g).

 #### (e) Rural health care services outreach grants
 * #### (1) Grants
-  * The Director may award grants to eligible entities to promote rural health care services outreach by expanding the delivery of health care services to include new and enhanced services in rural areas.
-The Director may award the grants for periods of not more than 3 years.
+  * The Director may award grants to eligible entities to promote rural health care services outreach by improving and expanding the delivery of health care services to include new and enhanced services in rural areas, through community engagement and evidence-based or innovative, evidence-informed models.
+The Director may award the grants for periods of not more than 5 years.

 * #### (2) Eligibility
-  * To be eligible to receive a grant under this subsection for a project, an entity—
+  * To be eligible to receive a grant under this subsection for a project, an entity shall—

-    * (A) shall be a rural public or rural nonprofit private entity;
+    * (A) be an entity with demonstrated experience serving, or the capacity to serve, rural underserved populations;

-    * (B) shall represent a consortium composed of members—
+    * (B) represent a consortium composed of members that—

-      * (i) that include 3 or more health care providers; and
+      * (i) include 3 or more health care providers; and

-      * (ii) that may be nonprofit or for-profit entities; and
+      * (ii) may be nonprofit or for-profit entities; and

-    * (C) shall not previously have received a grant under this subsection for the same or a similar project, unless the entity is proposing to expand the scope of the project or the area that will be served through the project.
+    * (C) not previously have received a grant under this subsection for the same or a similar project, unless the entity is proposing to expand the scope of the project or the area that will be served through the project.

 * #### (3) Applications
   * To be eligible to receive a grant under this subsection, an eligible entity, in consultation with the appropriate State office of rural health or another appropriate State entity, shall prepare and submit to the Secretary an application, at such time, in such manner, and containing such information as the Secretary may require, including—